mendix/docs/content/refguide/sap/sap-odata-connector.md

 #### 3.1.1 Create

-The Create operation creates a new entity object in the SAP database using the SAP service.
-The object is defined by an entity in the SAP service domain model which you have imported into your app.
+The Create operation creates a new object in the SAP back-end system using the OData service.
+The object is described by an entity in the SAP service domain model.

 {{% alert type="info" %}}
 This Create is not the same as the Mendix **Create Object** action.
-The SAP Create will commit the object to the SAP database and it cannot be rolled back.
-If you decide later that you do not want this object you must delete it using the object key.
+The SAP OData Connector Create will commit the object to the SAP back-end system and it cannot be rolled back.
+If you decide later that you do not want this object you must delete it using its key.
 {{% /alert %}}

 * Input
-  * Query (required) - A URL which points to the COLLECTIONNAME to which this object belongs.
-The COLLECTIONNAME identifies an entity set in the OData service.
-This tells the SAP service what sort of object you are creating
+  * Query (required) - A URL which points to the Collection to which the object belongs.
+The Collection also identifies as an Entity Set in the OData service.
-  * Odata object (required) - an object which is a specialization of the OdataObject entity and corresponds to the entity which is being created
+  * Odata object (required) - an object which is a specialization of the OdataObject entity and corresponds to the OData Entity which is being created
   * Request Parameters - This is used to override the default behavior of the action when responding to conditions such as timeouts and HTTP responses.
 To keep the standard behavior, set it to _empty_
-  * Use SAP cloud connector - **False** if you want to use a publicly accessible service, **True** if you need to access on-premises SAP services via the cloud connector
+  * Use SAP cloud connector - **False** if you want to use a publicly accessible service, **True** if you need to access your on-premises SAP back-end system via the SAP Cloud Connector
 * Output
   * Return type - Boolean
   * Variable - the name which you would like to give to the boolean variable holding the value indicating the success or failure of the create action